erickhun/blog/content/posts/investing-from-taiwan.md

 Even though , I still own some single stocks.
 They represent a really small part of my portfolio and I've mostly said "bye" to that money when I clicked "buy", enven though I hope they'll grow more than the ETFs.
 For them, I'm aware of them  -->

+#### Low fees
+Most of the people that started investing don't realize, or realize too late the importance of chosing low management fees funds.
+Even if that looks insignificant, every fund charge fees.
+It can be anywhere from [0.015%](https://www.investopedia.com/articles/markets/102715/3-index-funds-lowest-expense-ratios.asp) to more than 2%.
+Even if 2% sounds not that much, it will negatively impact your final return.
+By starting with a $10,000, and adding $2,000 every month over 20 years and with 7% interest:
+- In a 0,2% management fee , you'll end up with $1,028,000, and paid **$25,000 fees**
+- With a 1% management fee, you'll end up with $932,000, and paid **$121,000 fees**
+- With a 2% management fee, you'll end up with $827,000, and paid **$225,000 fees**

+Some other scenarios are demonstrated on how fees impact the returns in [Vanguard](https://investor.vanguard.com/investing/how-to-invest/impact-of-costs) or the [SEC](https://www.sec.gov/investor/alerts/ib_fees_expenses.pdf)

+IWDA has a fee of [0.20%](https://www.ishares.com/uk/individual/en/literature/fact-sheet/swda-ishares-core-msci-world-ucits-etf-fund-fact-sheet-en-gb.pdf) and EIMI [0.18%](https://www.ishares.com/uk/individual/en/literature/fact-sheet/eimi-ishares-core-msci-em-imi-ucits-etf-fund-fact-sheet-en-gb.pdf)

 <!-- #### Reinvesting the dividends
 IWDA also ticks the box.
 The difference of reinvesting and not reinvesting the dividends can determine if your investment will be exponential or not.